4TU.Responsible Sustainbility Challenge (2022-2023)

 The 4TU.Responsible Sustainability Challenge is an initiative of the 4TU.Centres High-Tech Materials, Energy and Ethics & Technology.
-This course will start as a pilot in November 2022.
+It is a 15 ECTS project for Master Honours students (or students on a similar track).
+This challenge started as a pilot in 2022-2023, with Master Honours students from TU Delft, UTwente and TU Eindhoven.
+Industrial stakeholders were ProRail and KLM.

-The announced pilot of this 4TU.Responsible Sustainability Challenge will officially kick-off on the 19th of November 2022, at the University of Twente!
+The announced pilot of this 4TU.Responsible Sustainability Challenge had its official kick-off on the 19th of November 2022, at the University of Twente.
+Read the news item about the kick-off!

 Core team